Eva Mozes Kor: Activism and public work

 In 2007, Kor worked with Indiana state legislators Clyde Kersey and Tim Skinner to gain passage of a law requiring Holocaust education in secondary schools.
-She was featured in the January 2015 CNN documentary "Voices of Auschwitz" and CNN's "Incredible survivors". in 2016.
+She was featured in the CNN documentaries "Voices of Auschwitz" in January 2015, and "Incredible Survivors" in 2016.

 In April 2015, she traveled to Germany to testify in the trial of former Nazi Oskar Gröning.
 During this trial, Kor and Gröning shared an embrace and a kiss, with Kor thanking Gröning for his willingness, at age 93, to testify as to what happened more than 70 years ago.
 On January 23, 2016, Kor was spotlighted in The Girl Who Forgave the Nazis, a British documentary by Channel 4.
 This explores the meeting between Kor and Groening.

-In 2016, Kor was one of 13 Holocaust survivors as part of a USC Shoah Foundation's New Dimension in Testimony technology project that makes it appear as if her virtual avatar is able to answers questions as if he or she were in the room.
+In 2016, Kor was one of 13 Holocaust survivors as part of a USC Shoah Foundation's New Dimension in Testimony technology project that makes it appear as if her virtual avatar is able to answer questions as if he or she were in the room.
 Her hologram was interviewed by Lesley Stahl on the television news program 60 Minutes after her death.

 A documentary film, Eva:A-7063, premiered on April 5, 2018, at Butler University in Indianapolis.
 It is narrated by Ed Asner and features interviews with Elliott Gould, several Holocaust historians, and people from Kor's life.
 It has been broadcast on PBS.

 Kor concluded as an adult that in order for her to heal, she must forgive those people who did horrible things to her in the camps.
 She spent months writing letters to those who hurt her.
 She even wrote one to "The Angel of Death".
 These were very hard for her to write but through this she felt she became a happier and healthier person.
 Not everyone has agreed with her decision to forgive but she felt it was best for her and the right thing to do.

 Death

 On July 4, 2019, Kor died while in Kraków, Poland, accompanying a CANDLES group on an educational trip to Auschwitz.
-She was 85 years old.
+She died of natural causes at 85 years old.
 She made the trip annually to share her childhood experiences and give tours from her perspective as a survivor.

 On 12 July, Kor was featured in the BBC Radio 4 obituary programme Last Word.